-You should see a GPS pin on the start screen (on watch) to confirm that you are using the watches GPS.
+- You should see a GPS pin on the start screen (on the watch) to confirm that you are using the watch's GPS.

-Press the play button to start a recording.
-A pause button will appear after the recording has started to pause the activity.
+- Press the play button to start a recording.

 The settings screen gear icon, which can be reached by swiping all the way to the right from anywhere in the app, will allow you to set your Preferred activity type and enable and disable Auto Pause for runs and rides.